Tutorial: A Minimal Script

 Below is a step-by-step guide, and you can also clone the full code example from the Github at carrot-script.

 The first step is to create a new Script project.
 We use ckb-script-templates for this purpose.
-You will need the following dependencies:
+Make sure you have the following dependencies installed:

 alias create-ckb-scripts="cargo generate gh:cryptape/ckb-script-templates workspace"